google/xls/docs_src/dslx_reference.md

 ### Iterable Expression

-Iterable expressions are used in counted for loops.
-DSLX currently supports two types of iterable expressions, `range` and `enumerate`.
+Iterable expressions are used in counted `for` loops.
+DSLX currently supports two types of iterable expressions: range and `enumerate`.

-The range expression `m..n` represents a range of values from m to n-1.
+The range expression `m..n` represents a range of values from `m` to `n-1`.
 This example will run from 0 to 4 (exclusive):

 ```